Upper bounds for the entropy in the cusp for one-parameter diagonal flows on $SL_{d}(\mathbb{R})/SL_{d}(\mathbb{Z})$

-Our goal now is to show the existence of an optimal path for $[\tau^{\dtt}]_{P_k}$.
-In fact, it is easy to build it explicitly.
+Our goal now is to build an optimal path for $[\tau^{\dtt}]_{P_k}$.
 For simplicity, we will assume that $k\leq \dtt/2$.
 This is certainly not an essential assumption, and the proof works for the other case as well, but it simplifies notations.
 Once a complete picture of this case is established, the case $k>\dtt/2$ will follow easily (see~\S\ref{subsec:8.10}).
 Note that for $k\leq\dtt/2$, we have